microdee/Nuke.Unreal/README.md

 ### ensure-build-plugin-support

 Ensure support for plain C# build plugins without the need for CSX or dotnet projects.
 This only needs to be done once and you can check the results into source control.
-It will modify the main Nuke project itself, see [Additional Plugin Targets](#additional-plugin-targets) or [`[ImplicitBuildInterface]` plugins of Nuke.Cola](https://github.com/microdee/md.Nuke.Cola?tab=readme-ov-file#implicitbuildinterface-plugins)
+It will modify the main Nuke project itself, see [Setting up for plugin development](#setting-up-for-plugin-development) or [`[ImplicitBuildInterface]` plugins of Nuke.Cola](https://github.com/microdee/md.Nuke.Cola?tab=readme-ov-file#implicitbuildinterface-plugins)

 If you used the [remote script install method](#install-via-remote-script) then you don't need to run this target as it's already configured for you.